 Podcasts, Performances, Art

-Exvangelical – hosted by the thoughtful and soft-spoken Blake Chastain, a fellow Hoosier and alumnus of the Evangelical college Indiana Wesleyan University, Exvangelical has been described as a safe space for those “living in, leaving, or coming to terms with Evangelicalism.”
-Chastain and his guests, who share their stories in the course of each intimate episode, discuss topics of concern to ex-Evangelicals including purity culture, homophobia, transphobia, and the erasure of queerness and LGBTQ individuals in Evangelicalism, spiritual abuse, what’s wrong with Evangelical educational institutions, etc.
+Exvangelical – Hosted by the thoughtful and soft-spoken Blake Chastain, a fellow Hoosier and alumnus of the Evangelical college Indiana Wesleyan University, Exvangelical has been described as a safe space for those “living in, leaving, or coming to terms with Evangelicalism.”
+Chastain and his diverse array of guests, who share their stories in the course of each intimate episode, discuss topics of concern to exvies including purity culture, racism, homophobia, transphobia, and the erasure of queerness and LGBTQ individuals in evangelicalism; spiritual abuse; what’s wrong with Evangelical educational institutions; and more.
+Guests include those who have found progressive religious as well as non-religious paths out of evangelicalism.
+One of my personal favorites!
+Full disclosure: I’ve been a guest on the show.

-Dumbing of Age – This semi-autobiographical webcomic by David M. Willis stars Joyce, a first-year at Indiana University who was homeschooled for conservative Christian ideological reasons, using young earth creationist and otherwise skewed Evangelical/fundamentalist curricula and materials.
-The story of her deconstruction, which Willis lovingly weaves through the comic, is relatable to many ex-Evangelicals.
+Dumbing of Age – This semi-autobiographical webcomic by David M. Willis stars Joyce, a first-year at Indiana University who was homeschooled for conservative Christian ideological reasons, using young earth creationist and otherwise skewed evangelical/fundamentalist curricula and materials.
+The story of her deconstruction, which Willis lovingly weaves through the comic, is relatable to many exvies.

 Curse Your Branches – Former Pentecostal and Christian indie artist David Bazan’s powerful 2009 album is centered around criticism of conservative Christianity and the deconstruction necessitated by leaving it behind.
 While I’m aware of a number of songs dealing with similar themes, this is the only concept album around them that I’m aware of.
 Many ex-Evangelicals will find many of the lyrics relatable.

-For Evangelicals in Your Life Facing Domestic or Extreme Spiritual Abuse
+For Evangelicals in Your Life Facing Domestic Violence or Extreme Spiritual Abuse

-The sites listed in this section are not sites I endorse.
-Nevertheless, you may know Evangelicals who, for example, feel trapped in abusive marriages or are caught up in extremely controlling churches or ‘ministries,’ but for whom any outright rejection of Biblical inerrancy or complementarianism would be a non-starter.
+The sites listed in this section are not sites I endorse because they remain entrenched in conservative thinking.
+Nevertheless, you may know evangelicals who, for example, feel trapped in abusive marriages or are caught up in extremely controlling churches or ‘ministries,’ but for whom any outright rejection of biblical inerrancy doctrine or complementarianism would be a non-starter.
 Internal critiques may be exactly what people in these situations need in order to take steps toward healthier living, and that is what these sites offer, within limitations that speak to why I cannot outright endorse them.
-I am firmly convinced that complementarianism and Biblical inerrancy are both inherently abusive doctrines.
+I am firmly convinced that complementarianism and biblical inerrancy are both inherently abusive doctrines.
 Some of the language used on these sties makes me cringe.
 And yet, in this messy, gray world in which we live, I see enough potential value in these sites to include them here with the above caveats.